 Adding or altering apartment or building features so they may be used by a family member with a disability, including but not limited to.

-Installing strobe-type flashing light smoke detectors and flashing light/doorbell for a family with a hearing impaired member.
+Installing strobe-type flashing light smoke detectors and flashing light/doorbell for a family with a hearing-impaired member.

 Adding structural grab bars in the bathroom.